digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

     Support key revocation in identity management operations `#1309 <https://github.com/DACH-NY/canton/issues/1309>`_

-Domain Topology State
+Synchronization Domain Topology State
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Looking at the given formalism, we can distinguish between the *topology state* and the *domain topology state*.
+Looking at the given formalism, we can distinguish between the *topology state* and the *sync domain topology state*.
 The difference between these two is that the *topology state* is comprised of all delegation and mapping transactions.
-The domain topology state extends this definition by adding *domain governance updates* such as participant states.
-And the domain topology state overrides the authorization rule by allowing a domain to remove any previous topology transaction.
+The sync domain topology state extends this definition by adding *sync domain governance updates* such as participant states.
+The sync domain topology state overrides the authorization rule by allowing a sync domain to remove any previous topology transaction.

 .. _bootstrapping-idm:

 Bootstrapping
 ^^^^^^^^^^^^^
-Based on the above explanations, we observe that the authorized domain topology state is given by all signed and properly authorized topology transaction which additionally have been ordered and signed by the domain topology manager and distributed (and signed) by the sequencer.
-Consequently, for a new participant connecting to a domain, in order to validate the topology state and know that they are talking to the right sequencer, it only needs to know the unique-identifier of the domain.
+Based on the above explanations, we observe that the authorized sync domain topology state is given by all signed and properly authorized topology transactions which additionally have been ordered and signed by the sync domain topology manager and distributed (and signed) by the sequencer.
+Consequently, for a new participant connecting to a sync domain, in order to validate the topology state and know that they are talking to the right sequencer, it only needs to know the unique identifier of the sync domain.
 Using this unique identifier, it can verify the authenticity and correctness of the topology state, as it can verify the correct authorization of the corresponding topology transactions.

-This is the bootstrapping problem of any Canton network: In order to connect to a domain, a participant needs to know the domain id (a unique identifier) of a domain, which it needs to receive through a trusted channel.
+This is the bootstrapping problem of any Canton network: In order to connect to a sync domain, a participant needs to know the sync domain id (a unique identifier), which it needs to receive through a trusted channel.

 Default Party
 ^^^^^^^^^^^^^
-Given that `(N,I_{k})` and `(P,I_{k})` are both unique identifiers which we use to refer to participants and parties, we can introduce for every participant its default party.
-This provides a more straight forward meaning of a party as being a virtualisation concept on top of the synchronisation structure.
+Given that `(N,I_{k})` and `(P,I_{k})` are both unique identifiers that we use to refer to participants and parties, we can introduce for every participant its default party.
+This provides a more straightforward meaning of a party as being a virtualization concept on top of the synchronization structure.

-Therefore, any party in the system can either self-host on a participant, or delegate the hosting to another participant.
+Therefore, any party in the system can either self-host on a participant or delegate the hosting to another participant.
 Or do a mixture of both.

 Submission vs Confirmation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Due to sub-transaction privacy, validating participants only learn the identity of the submitter if they are stakeholders of the root transaction node.
 A malicious participant with *confirmation* permissions for a party can submit transactions in the name of the party.
-Such a behaviour will be detected by any other participant hosting the party, but these participants cannot prevent the transaction from being accepted.
-Therefore, the distinction between *submission* and *confirmation* permissions in the party to participant mappings are only guaranteed to be respected by the software provided by Digital Asset.
+Such a behavior can be detected by any other participant hosting the party, but these participants cannot prevent the transaction from being accepted.
+Therefore, the distinction between *submission* and *confirmation* permissions in the party-to-participant mappings are only guaranteed to be respected by the software provided by Digital Asset.

 Topology State Accumulation
 ---------------------------

-Now, we define the topology state `S_{t}` at time `t` as provided by the identity service provider of a domain incrementally as
+Now, we define the topology state `S_{t}` at time `t` as provided by the identity service provider of a sync domain incrementally as

 .. math::